 Is this a child with additional needs; where their health, development or achievement may be adversely affected?
-Practitioners should follow Wirral's Guide to Integrated Working, November 2015.

-- Age appropriate progress is not being made and the causes are unclear or - The support of more than one agency is needed to meet the child or young person's needs.
+- · Age appropriate progress is not being made and the causes are unclear or - The support of more than one agency is needed to meet the child or young person's needs.